Mini LLMs on Local Hardware: Powering Air-Gapped Artificial Intelligence

 Caching, Compilation, and Batching

 Cache everything that does not change.
 Prompt prefixes, embeddings, and adapter layers are strong candidates.
 Ahead-of-time compilation buys predictable speed.
 Batching is tempting, yet it can ruin interactive feel if you overdo it.
 Match batch sizes to your audience and watch the tails, not just the average.
 People remember delays more vividly than speed bursts, so balance for the worst case and keep interfaces honest about progress.
+Performance tuning ensures small models running locally feel instant rather than constrained.

 Practical Applications at a Glance